Financial trading explained

 There are thousands of different financial markets to be traded, including shares, indices, cryptocurrencies and forex.
 IG offers more than 17,000 markets to trade, including more than 16,000 shares, 90 currency pairs and 30 indices.

 Trading vs investing: what’s the difference?

 The difference between trading and investing lies in the means of making a profit and whether you take ownership of the asset.
 Traders attempt to profit from buying low and selling high (going long) or selling high and buying low (going short), usually over the short or medium term.
 Investors will also attempt to profit from buying shares at a low price and selling high, but over a longer term.
 They may also aim to earn income in the form of a dividend.

-Popular methods of trading include spread betting and CFD trading, while investors can choose from share dealing or ETFs.
-When you trade derivatives, you do not own the physical asset, but when you deal in shares, you own them.
+Popular methods of trading include CFD trading.
+When you trade derivatives, you do not own the physical asset.

 |Gain exposure to the full value of your position with only a small deposit||Put up the full value of the investment|